By Karl Zimmerer

 Global shifts of urbanization, migration, markets and climate can potentially be compatible with agrobiodiversity, but other powerful forces are undermining it.
 The imperatives of producing food at lower cost and higher yield clash with efforts to raise high-quality food and protect the environment.
 The future of agrobiodiversity hangs in the balance.

 Karl Zimmerer is a Professor of Geography at Pennsylvania State University.
+He is an expert in sustainable food systems.

 This article was originally published on Massive Science.
 For the original click here.